 Exploring Vienna’s enchanting Christmas markets is so much fun, and I can’t recommend it enough.
 To have the best time ever, follow these essential tips when planning your trip to Vienna’s Christmas markets:

-• Dress Warmly: Vienna’s winter can be chilly, especially in the evenings.
+- Dress Warmly: Vienna’s winter can be chilly, especially in the evenings.
 Layer up to stay comfortable as you wander through the festive stalls.
 You may want to take off layers once you get to the markets.
+Wear shoes with a good grip as wet cobblestones get slippery.

 Hotels Close To Vienna Christmas Markets

 Now that you know where all the best Christmas markets in Vienna are, you need somewhere to stay!
-This map has all the Vienna Christmas markets on it, as well as the top hotels and home rentals in the city.
+Here are a few solid places to stay, depending on your budget:

 Vienna Christmas Market Tours